aimes1/PhyloGen563/scripts/reproducible_script_finalproject.md

 ## Create multiple sequence alignment files

 ### Prepare sequence files for alignment
-1. Compiled sequence data are from selected *Vibrio fischeri* strains in the [Vfischeri_rscS_DNAfasta.fasta](data/large_files/Vfischeri_rscS_DNAfasta.fasta) file.
+1. Compiled sequence data are from selected *Vibrio fischeri* strains in the [Vfischeri_rscS_DNAfasta.fasta](../data/large_files/Vfischeri_rscS_DNAfasta.fasta) file.
+This file is held privately but can be sent on request.
 This file contains the DNA sequence of the annotated *rscS* gene region from the listed *V. fischeri* strain.

 Note that the path commands below are shown as local paths on the device, and do not correlate to where the data is stored in the github.
 File names, however, are consistent and can be used to determine which file is being used.